ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

 - Frame channels support `wait_for_new_data` (the push read), driven by the existing `triggeredByInterrupt` mechanism.
 The push read delivers one frame per new-data notification, oldest first, and is the production data path.
+  Only the push read returns consumed buffers to the engine, so the push stream is gap-free and the channel keeps producing new frames while a push consumer runs.

 Aspect: JMAP format.